beshu-tech/readonlyrest-docs/kibana.md

 `
 ```

-Now try to login as user1, and ReadonlyREST Enterprise should initialise the index ".kibana\_user1" with all the index patterns and dashboards contained in the template tenancy.
+Now try to login as user1, and ReadonlyREST Enterprise should initialize the index ".kibana\_user1" with all the index patterns and dashboards contained in the template tenancy.

 ## Impersonation